 10. User Engagement

-If your SEO efforts are paying off, visitors are flowing to your site to explore your offerings.
+If your SEO efforts are paying off, visitors flow to your site to explore your offerings.
 User engagement is one of the key SEO KPIs that shows the depth of user interaction with your content.

 11. Branded Traffic

+Organic traffic breaks into two types: branded and non-branded.
 Branded traffic refers to the visitors landing on your site because they searched for keywords with your company’s name or products.
-For example, “grocery store near me” creates unbranded traffic and “Trader Joe’s” results in branded traffic.
+For example, “grocery store near me” creates unbranded traffic, while “Trader Joe’s” results in branded traffic.

 12. New & Returning Users